My grandfather Cam Shortts was a great businessman, but he was an even better hunter.

 No, Gramps wouldn’t drag out his old business school texts to the duck blind.
 Instead, his methodical, precise approach to hunting taught me valuable lessons I’ve carried with me ever since.

-Grandpa knew exactly what kind of ducks he wanted before he set out to hunt—mallards, blue-winged teals, and wood ducks.
+Grandpa knew exactly what kind of ducks he wanted before he set out to hunt; mallards, blue-winged teals, woodducks.
 But more importantly, he knew what kinds of ducks he didn’t want.
 Namely, fish ducks who are renowned for tasting downright terrible.

-It’s an approach many business people don’t take when “hunting” for candidates.
-Sometimes, hiring the right Chief Operating Officer, marketing executive, sales personnel or even a CEO for that matter, is about NOT choosing someone who will be bad for the company.
-Businesses focus so much on what they want, they don’t consider what they don’t want.
-Before the hiring process begins, you should absolutely list all the traits you would love to have in the ideal applicant—e.g., years of marketing experience, ability to travel, an MBA, with exemplary prior experience as a Chief Operations Officer, etc.
+It’s an approach many business people don’t take when ‘hunting’ for candidates.
+They focus so much on what they want, they don’t consider what they don’t want.
+Before the hiring process begins, you should absolutely list all the traits you would love to have in the ideal applicant; years of marketing experience, ability to travel, an MBA.

 But then, think about the traits you absolutely don’t want.
-Your list might have things like avoiding candidates who appear to jump from job to job far too often, or who have worked for a company you don’t respect, or even candidates who smoke.
-I know of a CEO who gave the keynote speech at a COO training seminar just because he wanted to scout a COO he could make his 2nd in command.
-And believe it or not, he wrote off most of the COO candidates for being late to the training seminar because they were brushing off training as a unimportant experience!
+Your list might be have things like avoiding candidates who appear to jump from job to job far too often, or who have worked for a company you don’t respect, or even candidates that smoke.

 This lesson rang true when I was involved in hiring for a key senior position.
-I won’t name the company, but I will say is that we were on the lookout for a fearless Chief Operating Officer who could transition a company through difficult times.
 A director and I traveled to Boston and whittled 150 resumes down to 16 candidates.
 After multiple interviews with each of them, both my colleague and I couldn’t pinpoint one that blew us away.
-And despite the pressure to hire for the role, both of our guts said “no” so we flew home empty-handed.
+And despite the pressure to hire for the role, both of our guts said ‘no’ so we flew home empty-handed.